IhnatVelykoivan/new/README.md

 OLLAMA_API_KEY=your-ollama-api-key
 POLLY_API_KEY=your-aws-polly-api-key

-&#160;Example .env File
+- Example .env File

 ### Usage
 Once the installation is complete, you can run the scripts to interact with each speech synthesis API.

-&#160;Eleven Labs
+- Eleven Labs

 To test Eleven Labs integration, run:

 bash
-node --loader ts-node/esm elevenlabs.ts
+$ node --loader ts-node/esm elevenlabs.ts

-&#160;Ollama
+- Ollama

 To test Ollama integration, run:

 bash
-tsx ollama.ts
+$ tsx ollama.ts

-&#160;AWS Polly
+- AWS Polly
 If you have configured AWS Polly, you can run:

 bash
-node --loader ts-node/esm polly.ts
+$ node --loader ts-node/esm polly.ts

 Customizing Speech Parameters
 Each API provides various parameters for customizing the speech output, including voice, speed, and language.
 You can modify these parameters directly in the script files (elevenlabs.ts, ollama.ts, polly.js) to match your requirements.